DerouichAbdessalam/data_wranglers_wikispeedia/index.md

 ---
-**The Odyssey of an Exceptional Player**
+## The Odyssey of an Exceptional Player ##

-But there's an outlier in our adventure: a player who's navigated through about 5000 games.
-What’s the story behind this marathon ?
+But there’s an outlier in our adventure: a player who’s navigated through about 5000 games.
+What’s the story behind this marathon?
 This player is like a rare gem in our exploration, offering a unique perspective into the intricate workings of a seasoned Wikispeedia navigator.
-Let’s dive into his journey and see what secrets we can uncover.
- Picture this: our clever player seems a bit lackluster about IT and Geography, spending notably more time there (p-values trend towards significance, t-values indicate negativity for both).
-But hold on tight—Math, Music, Science, Art, and Everyday Life?
-They breeze through these like pros!
-Statistical trends indicate consistent performance (p-values suggest non-significance, t-values hover around neutrality).

-Now, here’s the inside scoop: Design & Tech, Religion, and Language & Lit?
-Initially slower, but guess what?
-Over time, they've shown remarkable improvement (p-values indicate statistical significance, t-values indicate positivity)!
-It's like unlocking a secret power-up, making leaps in understanding!

-At the start, they seemed less familiar with these topics, but bam!
-After a few rounds, they picked up the pace.
-It's crystal clear—they’re building sharper skills, strengthening cognitive connections with every play.
-It's akin to leveling up in a video game—but with knowledge!

-Now, who's the mastermind behind these moves?
-Hey Bob, it’s not you, right?
-You've conquered the realm of IT!
-But could this be one of our math mavens?
-Crunching numbers by day, humming tunes by night, and suddenly excelling in areas they initially found about as thrilling as watching paint dry?
-Looks like we’ve got a clever player evolving strategically, supported by statistical trends that indicate rapid growth in previously unfamiliar territories!
+In our analysis, we use p-values and t-test values to examine a key hypothesis: Does the time taken to find the final destination in a given category vary significantly after the player has played many games?
+A **smaller p-value** (at the 0.1 threshold) suggests a **significant change in time spent**, on the other hand the t-value indicates the nature of this change:
+- **Negative t-values** mean the player is becoming slower
+- **Positive t-values** suggest the player is learning faster, mastering the category quicker
 <iframe src="html_plots/p_values_plot.html" width="100%" height="600" style="box-shadow: none; border: none;"></iframe>
 <iframe src="html_plots/t_values_plot.html" width="100%" height="600" style="box-shadow: none; border: none;"></iframe>

+In IT and Geography, the **significant p-values and negative t-values** indicate they are taking more time in these categories.
+This slowing down might be due to a more methodical approach, perhaps seeking a decision to **focus on accuracy in complex areas**

+However, for Design & Tech, Religion, and Language & Litterature although **initially slower**, have shown over time remarkable improvement.
+It’s like unlocking a secret power-up, making leaps in understanding!

+So, our intrepid Wikispeedia player, initially more lost than a tourist without a map in Design & Tech, Religion, and Language & Literature, has turned into a seasoned navigator.
+It's like they've cracked the code, moving from 'Where am I?' to 'I've got this!' in record time.
+They've transformed their journey from a meandering stroll through Wikipedia's corridors into a high-speed chase for knowledge, outpacing their past self with the finesse of a trivia maestro.
+It's a classic tale of the underdog turned unexpected hero in the world of digital exploration.
 ---

+## Conclusion : ##

 <!-- category frequency plot -->
 <!-- ========================= -->